NitheshChandher/gkt_stablediffusion/README.md

 ## Acknowledgement
 The project was implemented during my Ph.D. studies as a part of Deep Generative Models course at Linkoping University.
 This work was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP), funded by the Knut and Alice Wallenberg Foundation.

-We used the [AFHQ](https://github.com/clovaai/stargan-v2) dataset for our experiments.
+The [AFHQ](https://github.com/clovaai/stargan-v2) dataset was used for the experiments.
 Also, synthetic dataset was created using the Stable Diffusion model developed by [CompVis](https://ommer-lab.com/), [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/).
 We would like to acknowledge their contribution to the field of generative models.